stesun2/to-do-lists/README.md

     - mark a task as complete

 ## Release 3: Additional Functionality
 Once you have the basic CRUD functionality working, add **at least one** of the following features.
-You'll have to do your own research to figure out how to impliment some of these.
+You'll have to-do your own research to figure out how to impliment some of these.
 Don't worry, spending hours and hours reading blogs and documentation is a huge part of programming.
 If you get frustrated, you're doing it right.

 ### Easy-ish
 - Add a feature for users to view all their completed Lists.